sbormann/ioBroker.iqontrol/README.md

 # Changelog

+### 0.0.44dev
+* (Sebastian Bormann) Added forced touch menu (press hard or press long on unsupported devices), wich will give more room for extended features in future.
+* (Sebastian Bormann) Linked Views can now be set for all roles and are available in the dialog and by a forced touch.
+* (Sebastian Bormann) Added timestamp for Window, Door, Fire, Temperature, Humidity, Brightness and Motion.
+* (Sebastian Bormann) Fixed issure 49 (state for role switch if type is number).

 ### 0.0.33
-* (Sebastian Bormann) Added WINDOW_OPENING_REPORTING to thermostat and homematic-thermostat
+* (Sebastian Bormann) Added WINDOW_OPENING_REPORTING to thermostat and homematic-thermostat.
-* (Sebastian Bormann) Fixed marquee not always starting correctly
+* (Sebastian Bormann) Fixed marquee not always starting correctly.

 ### 0.0.32
-* (Sebastian Bormann) Added Battery
+* (Sebastian Bormann) Added Battery.
-* (Sebastian Bormann) Heaters are displayed as inactive, if set-value is at its minimum
+* (Sebastian Bormann) Heaters are displayed as inactive, if set-value is at its minimum.
-* (Sebastian Bormann) Added meta.user object to allow backup of user uploaded files via iobroker backup
+* (Sebastian Bormann) Added meta.user object to allow backup of user uploaded files via iobroker backup.
-* (Sebastian Bormann) Added check for existance of common.role before rendering view
+* (Sebastian Bormann) Added check for existance of common.role before rendering view.

 ### 0.0.31
 * (Sebastian Bormann) Fixed some typos.